Orthodox Church in America: Growth

 In 1868, the first Orthodox church in the contiguous United States was established in San Francisco, California.
 From the late 19th century until World War I, there was a wave of immigration to the U.S. Within this wave of new people, were immigrants from traditionally Orthodox Christian regions of the world.
-There were many immigrants from the Russian and Austro-Hungarian Empires, which formed the backbone of the diocese.
+There were many immigrants from the Russian and Austro-Hungarian Empires, who formed the backbone of the diocese.
 Numerous parishes were established across the country throughout the rest of the 19th century.
 Although these parishes were typically multi-ethnic, most received support from the missionary diocese.
 In 1872 the diocesan see was relocated from Alaska to the city of San Francisco, California in the United States.
 The mission itself was instituted as a separate Diocese of Alaska and the Aleutian Islands on June 10, 1870, subsequent to the sale of Alaska to the United States in 1867.
-In November 1870, the first Orthodox church in New York City was consecrated.
+In November 1870, the first Eastern Orthodox church in New York City was consecrated.

-Eastern-Rite Catholicism was viewed with suspicion by several Latin-Rite bishops in the United States; some, such as Archbishop John Ireland of Saint Paul, Minnesota, were actually hostile, especially concerning the matter of married clergy.
-In 1891, Alexis Toth brought a group of 361 Eastern Catholics into Orthodoxy.
-From then until his death in 1909, Toth brought approximately 20,000 Eastern Catholics from 65 independent communities to Orthodoxy.
-By 1917, 163 Eastern-Rite Catholic parishes consisting of more than 100,000 faithful had been converted.
+Eastern Catholicism was viewed with suspicion by several Latin Church bishops in the United States; some, such as Archbishop John Ireland of Saint Paul, Minnesota, were actually hostile, especially concerning the matter of married clergy.
+In 1891, Alexis Toth—a Slovak-born Ruthenian Catholic priest rejected by Bishop Ireland—brought a group of 361 Eastern Catholics into Eastern Orthodoxy.
+From then until his death in 1909, Toth brought approximately 20,000 Eastern Catholics from 65 independent communities to Eastern Orthodoxy.
+By 1917, 163 Eastern Catholic parishes consisting of more than 100,000 faithful had been converted.
 For his efforts, Toth was glorified as a saint by the OCA in 1994.

 In recognition of the expansion of the church beyond Alaska, Bishop Tikhon (Belavin) petitioned the Holy Synod to change the diocese's title to the Diocese of the Aleutians and North America.
 This was approved in February 1900.
-He consecrated an auxiliary bishop for Alaska in 1903, and in 1904 he consecrated Raphael Hawaweeny to administer to the Arab parishes.
+He consecrated Innocent (Pustynsky) as auxiliary bishop for Alaska in 1903, and in 1904 he consecrated Raphael Hawaweeny to administer to the Arab parishes.
 In 1905, Bishop Tikhon relocated the diocesan administration from San Francisco to New York City.